Table Of Contents

-Disc centrifuges are capital intensive equipment.
-However, reduced maintenance costs and higher production levels make up for initial expense quickly.
+Disc centrifuges are capital-intensive equipment.
+However, reduced maintenance costs and higher production levels quickly make up for initial expenses.
 Typically the upfront cost is recovered within 1 to 2 years of operation.

 A disc centrifuge has several benefits compared to filters.
 The following list highlights some of these benefits.